 9. Maintain a Consistent Brand Personality Across All Platforms

-Last but not least, people expect brands on social media to have their own personality.
+Last but not least, people expect brands on social media to have their own personalities.
 They would like to connect with brands that have an active voice and connect with people humanly.
 Having an online personality that resonates with your target audience is probably one of the best tactics to win over the social media world.
 Failing to do so will have you at the risk of losing over 50% of your valuable prospects and customers.

 If you're interested in discussing your current social media strategy and how you can further align that with your brand and voice, we invite you to schedule an inbound marketing consultation with our team.
 You can also check out our social media marketing explainer video if you have any questions specifically on social media.